fbpx

 Certain individuals can still be allowed to work in the U.S. if they do not have a sponsor but qualify for an Employment Authorization Document (EAD) under certain categories, like Deferred Action for Childhood Arrivals (DACA) or Temporary Protected Status (TPS).
 These categories permit eligible individuals to apply for a work authorization while their status is active.

 “Generally, the regulations on who qualifies for work authorization are found in 8 C.F.R. § 245A.12.
-There are categories of people who are able to seek a work permit because of special circumstances, e.g., Afghans granted parole admission, Ukrainians granted parole permission, people granted “deferred action,” people seeking asylum and the application has been pending the required length of time, etc. There is no catch-all work permit,” Benson said.
+There are categories of people who can seek a work permit because of special circumstances, e.g., Afghans granted parole admission, Ukrainians granted parole permission, people granted “deferred action,” people seeking asylum and the application has been pending the required length of time, etc. There is no catch-all work permit,” Benson said.

 Q: Are undocumented immigrants eligible for U Visa even if they do not have a record of entering the country?

 Passed along with the Victims of Violence and Trafficking Act in 2000, the nonimmigrant U visa is designated to immigrants who have been victims of mental and/or physical abuse and have collaborated with law enforcement.
-Some of the crimes include rape, kidnaping, extortion, incest, etc.
+Some of the crimes include rape, kidnapping, extortion, incest, etc.

 Also read: Domestic Violence Resource List